 07 Sep Know everything about Hemorrhoids

 The term “hemorrhoids” refers to a condition in which the veins around the anus or lower rectum swell.
 This can cause the vein walls to turn alarmingly thin having a considerable negative impact on the health.
-Given need to be health conscious these days, it is important to understand the types, causes, symptoms, diagnosis, treatment & complication of this condition.
+Given a need to be health conscious these days, it is important to understand the types, causes, symptoms, diagnosis, treatment & complication of this condition.

 What are the different types of hemorrhoids?